- October 13, 2016

 Really Bad Chess is a strategy game that offers a fresh twist on traditional chess by giving players completely random pieces.
 The game has good mechanics, humorous elements, and amusing visuals that will make you laugh.
 However, it can be distracting due to ads and may have some bugs.
 Overall, it's a fun and unique take on a classic game, but the player experience is somewhat marred by technical issues.

-- The game offers a unique twist on traditional chess, making it fun and unpredictable.
+- The game offers a unique and refreshing twist on traditional chess, making it fun and engaging.

-- It encourages players to think creatively and adapt their strategies based on random piece setups.
+- It encourages players to think creatively and adapt their strategies due to the randomization of pieces.

-- The AI takes an excessively long time to make moves, which can slow down gameplay significantly.
+- The AI takes an excessively long time to make moves, which can make gameplay frustrating.

-- There are frequent bugs, such as the game freezing after a checkmate, preventing players from progressing.
+- There are frequent bugs, including the game freezing after a checkmate, requiring players to surrender to continue.

-- The presence of intrusive ads, especially unskippable ones, detracts from the overall gaming experience.
+- The presence of intrusive ads, especially unskippable ones, detracts from the overall experience.

 “Amazing game so far, no issues with the game and no ads, which is fantastic since nowadays most games contain ads.
 Great way to train the brain.”